 Air quality in Strathcona County

-The Alberta Capital Airshed (ACA) is a multi-stakeholder organization that works with the Government of Alberta to monitor air quality and provide public information on air quality, as well as develop recommendations regarding air quality management and monitoring.
-Government, industry and non-governmental organizations are represented on the Board of Directors.
+The Alberta Capital Airshed (ACA) is a multi-stakeholder organization that works with all stakeholders, including the Government of Alberta to monitor air and ensure full public accessibility to air quality data.
+The ACA also supports the development of recommendations regarding air quality management plans and manages education and community outreach programs to raise awareness and understanding of air quality.
+Government, industry, non-governmental organizations, academia, health and the public are represented on the Board of Directors.
 ACA covers the portion of Strathcona County south of Highway 16.

 Fort Air Partnership (FAP)

 First established in 1997 by the City of Fort Saskatchewan and the Fort Saskatchewan Regional Industrial association, this community driven organization provides credible information on air quality.
 FAP continues to be a multi-stakeholder organization that works with the Government of Alberta to monitor air quality within its airshed zone.
 Local government, industry and members of the public are common participating stakeholders.
 FAP covers the portion of the County north of HWY 16.